ciscoheat/immutable-hx/README.md

 ## For local vars only

-If you want your class fields to behave as usual, you can implement `ImmutableLocalVars` instead, and it will only affect methods.
+If you want your class vars and properties to behave as usual, you can implement `ImmutableLocalVars` instead, and it will only affect vars in methods.
 This can be useful if you have another library that rewrites the class fields, like [DataClass](https://github.com/ciscoheat/dataclass).

 ## Problems?